-The best time to visit Moorea is during the dry season between May and October, when the average annual temperature of 27°C is tempered by refreshing sea breezes.
-The wet season lasts from November until April, with February and March the hottest months.
+The best time to visit Moorea is during the dry season between May and October, when the average annual temperature of 27°C (81°F) is tempered by refreshing sea breezes.

 For more climate info: Moorea Weather Guide…

-Moorea is one of the leeward islands of the Society Islands in French Polynesia, around 20km northwest of Tahiti, and is easily accessible with daily international flights connecting through Papeete.
+Moorea is one of the leeward islands of the Society Islands in French Polynesia, just 20km northwest of Tahiti, and is easily accessible with daily international flights connecting through Papeete.